oracle-livelabs/developer/python-flask-web-application-with-ords-apis/workshop/lab-1-application-oracle-rest-api-walkthrough/application-oracle-rest-api-walkthrough.md

 - Flask installation
 - Virtual environment installation

-This lab assumes you have:
+This Lab assumes you have:

 - All previous labs successfully completed